PaloAltoNetworks/terraform-best-practices/tests.md

 ## Test Mainly An Empty Terraform State

-The assumption is that we mainly run tests starting from an empty tfstate.
+The assumption is that we mainly run tests starting from an empty Terraform [state](https://www.terraform.io/docs/language/state/index.html) file.
 For most kinds of tests, maintaining any permanent cloud objects and the associated Terraform state would be quite hard.
-The main reason is not the cost, but the fact that breaking changes in the code tend to destroy/recreate a lot of such cloud objects.
+The main reason is not the cost, but the fact that breaking changes in the code tend to destroy/recreate a lot of cloud resources.
 Such destroys can quite often enter a conflict of some kind preventing any further Terraform modification to bring back the well-known state for subsequent tests.

 ## Test Cases: Simple Or Complex?

-Per the previous sections, we resort to using real Apply in tests, and it usually brings in some cloud cost.
-(The Apply means the stage after the plan has been already shown to the user, approved, and when it is being deployed to the real world.)
+Per the previous sections, we resort to using real Apply in tests, and it usually brings in some cloud cost - the Apply means the stage after the plan has been already shown to the user, approved, and when it is being deployed to the real world.

-If quick and cheap unit tests were possible, it would be preferable to have each test case just cleanly one thing and one thing only.
+If quick and cheap unit tests were possible, it would be preferable to have each test case responsible for one thing and one thing only.
 Such code is usually readable, small, and clear.
 However, it remains an open question whether to accept the associated cost of one more Apply.
 In some cases we prefer to sacrifice some readability and perform multiple checks after a single Apply run.
 The reason is that the tests are run more often than they're read by a human.

 But if you decide to create such complex test code (one Apply with multiple checks), structure it in a way that shows that the checks are in fact independent.
 Use comments as needed to make that clear.
 This will reduce the ball-of-spaghetti flavor and rescue some readability.
+And your colleagues will not resent you as much as they used to.

 ## Randomization